drop-games/eb-docs/docs/Appendix.md

 	</div>
 </div>

-Since it's inception, blockchain was associated primarily with financial and infrastructural applications, but in 2021, **blockchain** (or **crypto**) **gaming** and **NFT trade** have emerged as the new faces of the industry, where due to their intrinsic gamification their user base and subsequent user activity have had an enormous growth, quicky surpasing any other blockchain sub-sector[^23].
+Since it's inception, blockchain was associated primarily with financial and infrastructural applications, but in 2021, **blockchain** (or **crypto**) **gaming** and **NFT trade** have emerged as the new faces of the industry, where due to their intrinsic gamification their user base and subsequent user activity have had an enormous growth, quickly surpassing any other blockchain sub-sector[^23].

-For reference, _Axie Infinity_, the most popular blockchain game at this moment, has made an immense leap from a niche game to a global phenomenon coming from 1,800 active players in August of 2020 to 1,500,000 daily active users in August of 2021, topping Bitcoin’s all-time high of 1.36M daily active wallets[^14].
+For reference, _Axie Infinity_, the most popular blockchain game at this moment, has made an immense leap from a niche game to a global phenomenon coming from 1,800 active players in August 2020 to 1,500,000 daily active users in August 2021, topping Bitcoin’s all-time high of 1.36M daily active wallets[^14].

 The impact on Ethereum ecosystem, de facto the "to-go" blockchain for everything NFT and gaming related[^24], can be gauged by revenues the top projects bring, as well as the total amount of _gas_ (cost to execute a transaction on Ethereum) they use.
 In August 2021, the largest NFT marketplace _OpenSea_ and Axie Infinity added up to 87% of Ethereum revenues and topped the list of Ethereum's gas burning projects, significantly rising the cost of using the blockchain itself[^31].